jsailo/notes/docs/rebased-and-soapbox-tutorials/01-choosing-vps-domain-name.md

 ## Choosing a VPS

 You need to host your website somewhere, so you need to buy a VPS from a cloud service provider.
 Since Rebased does not support shared hosting, you'll need to purchase a VPS.
-I'm comfortable with DigitalOcean so I personally recommend it.
-Affiliate [link](https://digitalocean.com), if you want to help me ☺️
+I've had years of using DigitalOcean's droplets and their services, so I personally recommend it.

 ## Buying a domain